-We can also capture symbol layout in raster images using an XY- $cut\ tree$, as shown in Example 2.9.
+We can also capture symbol layout in raster images using an XYcut tree, as shown in Example 2.9.
 XY-cut trees partition touching pixel groups (connected components) by cutting at horizontal and vertical whitespace gaps.
 The standard method strictly alternates the cutting direction, while the recursive version cuts the largest gap in either direction (Ha et al., 1995; Nagy and Seth, 1984).
 Symbols can be recognized or features computed from sub-images at nodes for use in recognition and retrieval applications (Baker et al., 2010; Zanibbi and Yu, 2011).
 A variant of XY-trees was used in one of the earliest systems for parsing math formulas from images (Okamoto and Miao, 1991).8 XY-trees can also be produced from known symbols, e.g., by cutting around symbol bounding boxes.
 They are also used to segment document pages into regions, which was the original purpose.

 For images where symbol locations are known such as in SVG or PDF, or using symbol locations from OCR results, we can produce additional spatial representations.
-For example, in the previous chapter, we saw an example of this where line-of-sight graphs over symbols were used to search handwritten and typeset math in video keyframes.
-An alternative region-based spatial representation is the Pyramidal Histogram of Characters (PHOC), which identifies which symbols appear in a fixed set of recursively partitioned regions.
-PHOC was originally created for retrieving words in handwritten text (Almazán et al., 2014) but can be generalized in a straight-forward way for representing two-dimensional structures like formulas (Langsenkamp et al., 2022; Avenoso et al., 2021; Amador et al., 2023).
+For example, in the previous section, we saw an example of this where line-of-sight graphs over symbols were used to search handwritten and typeset math in video keyframes.
+An alternative region-based spatial representation is the Pyramidal

-8Cutting thresholds and rules avoid splitting symbols with multiple components (e.g., 'i') and remove subexpressions from inside radicals (e.g., \sqrt{x}).
+8Cutting thresholds and rules avoid splitting symbols with multiple components (e.g., 'i') and separate subexpressions from inside radicals (e.g., \sqrt{x}).